cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 }
 ```

-Congrats, you finished!
+Congrats, you finished this tutorial!
 Test it out and make a push to your repo and you should get a text message soon after.
+If you've never used Git before, here's a [quick guide](https://www.datacamp.com/community/tutorials/git-push-pull) to pushing to your repo.

 You've learned how to:
 - use Workers with webhooks